mohamedmshokry/azure-app-service-flask/README.md

 # Azure App Service Flask
-Deployment trial for sample Flask app on Azure App Service using Terraform and Azure DevOps
+Deployment trial for a containerized sample Flask app on Azure App Web App for Containers using Terraform and Azure DevOps

 # Flask App deployment